Siaka Stevens: Political career

 In 1951, Stevens co-founded the Sierra Leone People's Party (SLPP) and was elected to the Legislative Council.
 A year later, he became Sierra Leone's first Minister of Mines, Lands, and Labor.
 In 1957, he was elected to the House of Representatives as a member for Port Loko constituency, but lost his seat as a result of an election petition.
-APC was founded in 1963–64 when he visited East Germany, with Sheku Magona and Kade Kamara, with Kade Kamara going to China to getting the seed money for the start of the party.
+The APC was founded in 1963–64 when during Stevens's visit to East Germany, with Sheku Magona and Kade Kamara, Kamara later went to China to seek seed funding for the start of the party.

 After disagreements with the SLPP leadership, Stevens broke ties with the party and co-founded the People's National Party (PNP), of which he was the first secretary-general and deputy leader.
 In 1959, he participated in independence talks in London.
 When the talks concluded, however, he was the only delegate who refused to sign the agreement on the grounds that there had been a secret defence pact between Sierra Leone and the United Kingdom.
 Another point of contention was the Sierra Leonean government's position that there would be no elections held before independence, which would effectively shut him out of the political process.
 He was promptly expelled from the PNP upon his return from the talks.
 Stevens then launched the Elections Before Independence Movement (EBIM).

-After successfully exploiting the disenchantment of northern and eastern ethnic groups with the SLPP, along with the creation of an alliance with the Sierra Leone Progressive Independence Movement (SLPIM), He was one of the 8TH member's of the APC after it was formed on 20 March 1960.
+After successfully exploiting the disenchantment of northern and eastern ethnic groups with the SLPP, along with the creation of an alliance with the Sierra Leone Progressive Independence Movement (SLPIM), He was one of the eight member's of the APC after it was formed on 20 March 1960.